Kosmosaik/ProgressCrawl/docs/ProgressCrawl_Technical_Summary.md

 # Overview

 This document describes the CURRENT technical architecture of ProgressCrawl.
-It reflects the current state of the project on the v0.0.72-dev / QoL 2 branch.
+It reflects the current state of the project on the M0.1 branch.

 This is not a design document.
 This is a structural reference for developers and future GPT assistants.